grittypuffy/libremusings/content/_index.md

 # Note

-The website is WCAG 2.1 AA compliant, and I am working on adding themes and typographies for making it more accessible and WCAG 2.1 AAA compliant.
+The website is WCAG 2.1 AA compliant.
+I am working on WCAG 2.1 AAA compliance by adding themes and typography.

 If you have any suggestions, [please reach out via e-mail](mailto:grittypuffy@riseup.net).